pwan335/feedback-platform/README.md

   6. Create topics
   7. Manage topic
   8. View details of the topic
-  9. Communicate with user using comments
+  9. Communicate with users using comments